Devotion to Dairy

 Ballerino Creamery’s owner Louella Hill has long loved food.
 Born in a mining town on the U.S. / Mexico border, she grew up eating raw milk queso fresco from “across the line”.
 Later, in college, she made her way to a sheep farm in Tuscany.
 There she first witnessed the transformation of fresh milk into fragrant wheels.
 It was a point of no return.

 Be in touch if you have a question about our cheeses.
 As a small business, we care not only about the cheeses we make but about the community we serve.
-We thank you for supporting our business.
+We thank you for supporting our family business.